bossbadi-web/perceptron/README.md

    git clone https://github.com/bossbadi/perceptron
    ```

-2. Install the dependencies
+1. Install the dependencies

    ```bash
    npm install
    ```

+1. Add environment variables

+   - Rename `.env.example` to `.env`
+   - Create a Supabase project and add the corresponding variables
+   - Create an OCR API account and add the API key

-3. Run the application in development mode
+1. Run the application in development mode

    ```bash
    npm run dev